-New info: Microsoft is retiring the standalone Groups app and will incorporate O365 Groups into their Outlook app.
+Microsoft retired the standalone Groups app and incorporated O365 Groups into their Outlook app.

 Microsoft continues to work on a solution to natively display the Team's calendar.
 Currently, if you want to display a team calendar, you have to manually do it.
 There are 2 different methods to this.

 Method 1: Create a tab that will link to this team's calendar.
 This will display the user's O365 calendar and this Team's calendar.
 Here's how:

 NOTE: If you don't know your team's O365 Group calendar name - open the channel's site in SharePoint and look at the url, your team name appears after "/sites/":

 This is what it will look like: